 Building more and wider roads can temporarily alleviate congestion as higher capacity is provided, but there is an effect called induced demand, which means that congestion reappears, as there is a behavioural change to utilise the new road space that has been freely provided.

-The fourth demand concept is an economic force which drives demand for more central city locations -it is called Hotelling’s model for spatial competition, which explains another reason for why competing firms have a tendency to cluster together in central locations.
+The fourth demand concept is an economic force which drives demand for more central city locations — it is called Hotelling’s model for spatial competition, which explains another reason for why competing firms tend to cluster together in central locations.